jundalisay/superb/content/en/research/jagor/ph/chapter-02b.md

 The captain of the galleon was not permitted to sail immediately northward, although to have done so would have procured him a much quicker and safer passage, and would have enabled him to reach the rainy zone more rapidly.

-To effect the last, indeed, was a matter of the greatest importance to him, for his vessel, overladen with merchandise, had but little room left for water; and, although he had a crew of from 400 to 600 hands to provide for, he was instructed to depend upon the rain he caught on the voyage ; for which purpose, the galleon was provided with suitable mats and bamboo pails. their value should be advanced at interest for the furtherance of maritime commercial undertakings until the premiums, which for a voyage to Acapulo amounted to 50, to China 25, and to India 35 per cent., had increased the original capital to a certain amount.
+To effect the last was a matter of the greatest importance to him, for his vessel, overladen with merchandise, had but little room left for water; and, although he had a crew of from 400 to 600 hands to provide for, he was instructed to depend upon the rain he caught on the voyage ; for which purpose, the galleon was provided with suitable mats and bamboo pails.

+Their value should be advanced at interest for the furtherance of maritime commercial undertakings until the premiums, which for a voyage to Acapulo amounted to 50, to China 25, and to India 35 per cent., had increased the original capital to a certain amount.

 The interest of the whole was then to be devoted to masses for the founders, or to other pious and benevolent purposes.
 A third was generally kept as a reserve fund to cover possible losses.
 The Government long since appropriated these reserve funds as compulsory loans,“ but they are still considered as existing."

 When the trade with Acapulco came to an end, the principals could no longer be laid out according to the intentions of the founders, and they were lent out at interest in other ways.
 By a royal ordinance of the 3rd November, 1854, a junta was appointed to administer the property of the obras pias.
-The total capital of the five endowments (in reality only four, for one of them no longer possessed anything) amounted to nearly a million of dollars.
+The total capital of the five endowments (in reality only four, for one of them no longer possessed anything) amounted to nearly 1m dollars.

 The profits from the loans were distributed according to the amounts of the original capitals, which, however, no longer existed in cash, as the Government had disposed of them.

 * Vide “Thevenot."
 † According to Morga, between the fourteenth and fifteenth.